hsullivan1201/TransferHero/packages/server/BUS_INTEGRATION.md

 ### Deduplication

-When multiple stops on the same route connect to the same Metro station, we keep only the candidate with the shortest Metro exit walk.
-Walking further to catch a bus one stop later is never faster — the bus covers that distance quicker.
+When multiple stops on the same route connect to the same Metro station, we keep only the candidate with the least total walking distance (`boardWalkMeters + alightWalkMeters`).
+Within the same route, riding extra bus stops is essentially free — you're already on the bus.
+The actual ride time comes from GTFS schedule data later, so the dedup only needs to minimize walking.

 ## API Endpoints